Immigration & Visas, Living, Retirement, Working

 When you apply for permanent residency on the basis of economic solvency, you don’t have to hold temporary residency before applying for and being granted permanent residency, but:

-Path to permanent residency: For those who don’t qualify for Permanent Residency right away, there is a path to exchange temporary residency for permanent residency (see next section below).
+Path to permanent residency: For those who don’t qualify for Permanent Residency right away, there is a path to exchange temporary residency for permanent residency—see the section below about this for details.

-Changes & notifications: As an adult, you don’t need to renew your permanent residency card but you do need to notify your local immigration office of any change of address, civil status, as well as any changes in employment if you work in Mexico.
-These notifications must be made at an immigration office in Mexico, in person.
+Changes & notifications: As an adult, you don’t need to renew your permanent residency card but you must notify your local immigration office of any change of address, civil status, as well as any changes in employment if you work in Mexico.
+These notifications must be made in person at an immigration office in Mexico.

-Time allowed in Mexico: When you have permanent residency in Mexico, you can enter and leave Mexico as many times as you wish and there are no time limits on how long you have to remain in Mexico each year to keep your residency status; although if you intend to apply for citizenship, you will need to prove that you have been situated physically in Mexico for at least 18 months in the past two years preceding your application date.
+Time allowed in Mexico: When you have permanent residency in Mexico, you may stay in Mexico as long as you like and enter and leave Mexico as many times as you wish during the course of each year.
+There are no time limits on how long you have to remain in Mexico each year to keep your permanent residency status; although if you intend to apply for citizenship, you will need to prove that you have been situated physically in Mexico for at least 18 months in the past two years preceding your application date.

 Residency cards issued to minor children